 That was a revelation to me.
 I walked straight to my kitchen drawer and pulled out that tiny instrument of torture called a garlic crusher.
 In the bin it went.
 I was FREE!!!
 Never again would I search for the parts that got lost in the deep recesses of the drawer; never again would I have to attack it with an old toothbrush to try and rid it of hardened pieces of garlic that refuse to let go.
 If I wanted my garlic really fine, there’s always the grater.

-See how well you get along without, and enjoy using your hands.
+See how well you get along without MOST of the gadgets in your kitchen, and enjoy using your hands.
 You will be able to identify where you definitely have a need for a tool to make life easier.

 One of our favourite meals is an omelette, yet I consistently have trouble getting the golden fluffy eggy-ness from the pan onto the plate in one piece.
 I get impatient and too forceful.
 Then one day ALDI was displaying a range of cook ware, and there I spotted this flat pan thingy.
 It had a heavy enough, solid base, but there was barely a rim around it.
 One could simply slip the contents onto a plate straight from the pan – think pancakes, and omelettes!
 I haven’t looked back since.
 It WORKS.